How to Wrap Our Car in Vinyl Decals

 - Lift up the other side up and do the exact same again.

 - Once the vinyl decal has adhered to the car, cut off the edges with a utility knife where it is too long, and then fold them over.

 Do you need any scratches, dings or dents fixed before applying a vinyl wrap?
 Or perhaps your car has been left looking worse for wear after removing a wrap?
 ChipsAway can repair the damage, with a lifetime guarantee.
-Get in touch today for your no-obligation quote.
+Complete our online form for your no-obligation quote.